Notice of Special Education Services

 Child's Status During Administrative Proceedings.
 Except for discipline cases, which have specific rules, while the due process case, including appeal to a court of competent jurisdiction, is pending, the child must remain in his or her present educational placement unless the parent and LEA or State agree otherwise.
 If the due process hearing involves an application for initial admission to public school, the child, with parental consent, must be placed in the public school program until completion of all the proceedings, unless the parent and LEA agree otherwise.

 Private School Tuition Reimbursement.
 In some cases, parents of children who were identified by the public school as eligible for special education and related services and who received such services can recover in a due process hearing or from a court an award of private school tuition reimbursement.
 Parents can also receive such awards if their child was in need of special education and related services but were not offered such services in a timely manner.
 To obtain an award of tuition reimbursement, parents must notify their public school of their intent to enroll their child in a private school either verbally at the last IEP team meeting prior to withdrawing their child or in writing received by the public school at least ten days prior to the date on which the child is withdrawn from public school.
 Parents can obtain tuition only when they can prove at a special education due process hearing that (1) the public school failed to offer an appropriate program or placement to the child, (2) the parents therefore placed their child in a private school, and (3) the private school placement was proper.
 Tuition reimbursement awards can be denied or reduced if the parent’ s behavior was improper or if the parents delay unreasonably in asserting a claim against the public school in a due process hearing.
-Such awards can also be denied or reduced if the parents fail to do one of the following: (1) notify the public school of their intent to place the child in a private school at the last IEP team meeting prior to the planned placement or (2) notify the public school in writing of their intent to place the student in a private school at least ten days before withdrawing the student for that purpose.
+Such awards can also be denied or reduced if the parents fail to do one of the following: (1) notify the public school of their intent to place the child in a private school at public expense during the last IEP team meeting prior to the planned placement, or (2) notify the public school in writing of their intent to place the student in a private school at public expense at least ten days before withdrawing the student for that purpose.

 Mediation.
 Parties may agree to submit their dispute to the mediation process by requesting mediation from the Office for Dispute Resolution.
 Mediation may be requested in place of or in addition to a due process hearing.
 If a hearing is also requested, mediation cannot delay the scheduling of the due process hearing, unless the Hearing Officer grants a continuance for that purpose at the request of a party.
 An impartial, trained mediator facilitates the mediation process, which is scheduled at a time and location convenient to the parties.
 The parties are not permitted to have attorneys participate in the process.
 Any resolution reached through mediation must be reduced to writing, which will be binding on the parties.